Building and testing

 Everything's good!

-The test task has more options like -w
+The test task has more options like -w that support test watching and automatic running on

 change.
 For an exhaustive list of options, see the CLI documentation